There was an error with your log in

 Service-minded and great guiding

-Backyard is a great partner during your tour planning, as well at they’ll give you a great tour experience.
+They’re a great partner during your tour planning, as well at they’ll give you a great tour experience.
 Their prices are fair and our guide, Loup, was great, both in terms of knowledge and personality.
 We went for a ski touring trip by snowmobile and had a great trip despite of stormy weather.

 Things to know

-• Seven days of sailing and ski touring
+• 8-day sailing & ski touring adventure

-• Transportation to and from the hotel
+• Transportation to and from your hotel

 • Safety equipment

-• Transportation to Longyearbyen
+• Transportation to and from Longyearbyen

 • Meals in Longyearbyen